CybershoesVR/Quest_SDK_Unity2019-4_OculusPlugin_Example/README.md

 # Cybershoes Quest SDK Developer Handbook for Unity
-*Tested in Unity 2019.4.9f1 using Oculus Utility Plugin 1.40*
+*Thoroughly tested in Unity 2019.4.9f1 using Oculus Utility Plugin 1.40*
+*Shortly tested in Unity 2020.1.6f1 using Oculus Utility Plugin 1.52*

 **Abstract:**
 Cybershoes example project usable in Quest development.
 Shoe input appears as gamepad input.
 The example illustrates how to get gamepad input and suggests solutions for a seated play mode.
+Testing gamepad functionality can either be done using the shoes, or if they're not available using a bluetooth gamepad (e.g., an Xbox One gamepad).

+*Please note that shoe movement is always relative to the rotation of the hmd.*
+*Walking forward while looking to the side should result in strafing.*
+*All directions of movement should have the same movement speed multiplier.*

 Link to the hardware installation guide: bit.ly/302QyC0